vojodotco/vozmob/html/sites/all/modules/contrib/README.txt

 strongarm: ???

+token: Replaces tokens in strings with values.
+For instance, used to insert username into registration sms.

 themekey: Set the theme for CdH groups based on the url.

 themekey-properties: Set the theme for CdH groups based on the url.